Araozu/araozu.dev/src/pages/blog/en/responsible-stack.md

     caption: ThePrimeagen & Theo, as depicted by the author.
 ---

-> TLDR: There's a theoretical "responsible" tech stack that would
+> TL;DR: There's a theoretical "responsible" tech stack that would
-> ...
+> minimize expenses for a company building a product.

 At my first job I worked at a small shop, as "the computer guy".
-I did everything, from converting word files to `pdf`, to mantain 10 years old legacy PHP webpages, to implementing internal systems.
+I did everything, from converting word files to `pdf` to mantaining 10 years old legacy PHP webpages, to implementing internal systems.
 I was the only IT guy, there were around 5-10 call center people and the boss only came like 3 times a week.